valsinay/Car-Craft-App/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-In the client directory, you can run:

-### `npm start`

-Open [http://localhost:9999](http://localhost:9999) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+##

+In the server directory, you can run:

+### `npm start`

+Runs the server on http://localhost:9999

 ### `npm test`